Medical conditions that may complicate having your tooth pulled.

 13) Diabetes Mellitus.

-A dentist will have a number of issues of concern with diabetic patients, not the least of which is the type of diabetes they have (Type 1 insulin-dependent or Type 2 non-insulin-dependent) and if their condition is considered controlled or not.
+A dentist will have a number of questions for diabetic patients such as the type of diabetes they have (Type 1 insulin-dependent or Type 2 non-insulin-dependent) and if their condition is considered controlled or not.

-Testing (blood glucose level) and consultation with the patient’s medical doctor may be needed before planning their procedure.
+Testing of a patient’s blood glucose level and consultation with their medical doctor may be needed before planning their procedure.
 Treatment is preferably deferred until the patient’s condition is well controlled.

-When extractions are performed, the following case management guidelines are usually followed.
+When extractions are performed, the following management guidelines are usually followed.

-- Patients are ideally scheduled for comparatively shorter procedures, preferably in the morning shortly after breakfast.
+- Ideally, the patient is scheduled for comparatively shorter procedures, preferably in the morning shortly after breakfast.

 - The patient is encouraged to maintain their normal diet both before and following their surgery.
 If this isn’t possible (like after having a tooth pulled), the dosing of their diabetes medication should be adjusted.